joshuamkite/terraform-aws-ssh-bastion-service/README.md

 ## Users should be aware that:

-* They are logging on _as themselves_ using their AWS IAM identity
+* They are logging on _as themselves_ using and identiy _based on_ their AWS IAM identity
 * They must manage their own ssh keys using the AWS interface(s), e.g. in the web console under **IAM/Users/Security credentials** and 'Upload SSH public key'.
 * The ssh server key is set at container build time.
 This means that it will change whenever the bastion host is respawned